-If you violate these expectations, you will not be able to register for classes and you will be required to meet with an orientation staff member or the Dean of Students.
-Orientation is the first step in your Longhorn journey, and it is important to make responsible decisions at your orientation session.
-You are encouraged and expected to make decisions that positively impact your UT education.
+If you do not adhere to these expectations during orientation, you may not be able to register for classes during the designated registration time in your session and you will be required to meet with an orientation staff member or the Dean of Students.
+Orientation is the first step in your Longhorn journey and it is important to make responsible decisions at your orientation session.
+You are encouraged and expected to make decisions that positively impact you UT education.

 "The core values of The University of Texas at Austin are learning, discovery, freedom, leadership, individual opportunity, and responsibility.
 Each member of the University is expected to uphold these values through integrity, honesty, trust, fairness, and respect towards peers and community."